Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \item There exists a positive constant $C_1$ such that, for every $n$, $\tilde{C}_n(k)$ satisfies

 where $V_k$ is the VC dimension of $\mathcal{G}_k$. \item $\tilde{C}_n(k)$ and $C_n^e(k)$ are such that

 \end{itemize} \end{assumption}

-We will provide context for these assumptions.
-First of all, included in the assumptions on $C^e_n(k)$ is the existence of an object $\tilde{C}_n(k)$ which we call an \emph{infeasible penalty}.
-The first assumption asserts that the infeasible penalty obeys a similar tail inequality to $C_n(k)$, which was the penalty when the propensity score was known.
-The main difference is that $\tilde{C}_n(k)$ satisfies this assumption with respect to the \emph{e-hybrid} EWM rule, and not the EWM rule with a known propensity.
-What is strange about this condition is that it is as if we were evaluating the hybrid rule through the empirical objective $W_n(\cdot)$, \emph{which is the objective when the propensity score is known}.
+Note that we have introduced an object $\tilde{C}_n(k)$ which we call an \emph{infeasible penalty}.
+The first bullet point asserts that the infeasible penalty obeys a similar tail inequality to $C_n(k)$, except that $\tilde{C}_n(k)$ satisfies this assumption with respect to the \emph{e-hybrid} EWM rule.
+However, we evaluate the hybrid rule through the empirical objective $W_n(\cdot)$, \emph{which is the objective when the propensity score is known}.
 This is our motivation for calling $\tilde{C}_n(k)$ an infeasible penalty.
 Luckily, $\tilde{C}_n(k)$ is purely a theoretical device and does not serve a role in the actual implementation of PWM.
 We provide an example of such an infeasible penalty in the setting of the holdout penalty below.

-The second assumption is the same as Assumption \ref{ass:Cnk2}, but now with respect to the infeasible penalty $\tilde{C}_n(k)$.
-The third assumption simply links the true penalty $C_n^e(k)$ to the infeasible penalty $\tilde{C}_n(k)$ in such a way that both should agree asymptotically and do so at an appropriate rate.
+The second bullet point is the same as Assumption \ref{ass:Cnk2}, but now with respect to the infeasible penalty $\tilde{C}_n(k)$.
+The third bullet simply links the true penalty $C_n^e(k)$ to the infeasible penalty $\tilde{C}_n(k)$ in such a way that both should agree asymptotically and do so at an appropriate rate.

 Given this, we obtain the following analogue to Theorem \ref{thm:regretbound}: \begin{theorem} Given assumptions \ref{ass:so}, \ref{ass:BO}, \ref{ass:seqVCdim}, \ref{ass:ereg} and \ref{ass:Cnke}, there exist constants $\Delta$ and $c_0$ such that for every $P \in \mathcal{P}_e \cap \mathcal{P}(M,\kappa)$: